jribbens/sslexpiry.js/README.md

                             (default=30)
       -f FILENAME, --from-file FILENAME
                             Read the servers to check from the specified file.
-      -t SECONDS, --timeout SECONDS
+      -i, --ignore-chain    Don't check other certificates in the chain -t SECONDS, --timeout SECONDS
                             The number of seconds to allow for server response.
                             (default=30)